Kelvinskell/k8s-llm-serving-platform/docs/architecture/platform-architecture.md

 - CSV outputs for throughput, TTFT, and latency curves.

 Phase status alignment:
-- Architecture and dashboard work are complete for the Phase 7 scope.
 - Benchmark report completion remains the final evidence artifact.

 ## Reference Paths (Implemented Sources)